jhollinger/occams-record/README.md

 ## Injecting instance methods

 By default your results will only have getters for db columns and eager-loaded associations.
 If you must, you *can* "inject" extra methods into your results by putting those methods into a Module.
+NOTE this is discouraged, as you should try to maintain a clear separation between your persistence layer and your domain.

     module MyWidgetMethods
       def to_s